A Bit of History & More Practice

 CT101 Final Blog Post & Course Completion Information

-Here we are in the final week of our Spring 2023 semester!
+Here we are in the final weeks of our Fall 2023 semester!

 It is my intention to get things set up in advance to help and give everyone enough time to finish / revise assignments, catch up and feel confident about our course completion.
 Most of us will be focusing simultaneously on finishing our website building project, as well as populating the website with blog posts and content, while others may be retroactively catching up on or revising blogging assignments and commenting.